 When students need help they can raise their hand digitally for the teacher to know they need help.
 The teacher can then remote control the students device and help them or go their desk and give them a hand if needed.

 Remote Control Software

 Most of the Classroom Management software also adds a folder to the students desktop that is used for sharing files with the teacher.
-The teacher can send files out to all or selected students that gets put on their machine for them to use.
+The teacher can use this to distribute and collect the work from the students.

 As the course is running the teacher has access to thumb nail views of the students desktops, phones or tablets so she can keep an eye on what they are doing.
 The teacher can expand this view by simply hovering their mouse over the thumb nail to see a bigger image of the students device.

 They can also then right click and remote control the computer or device from here as well.
 This is probably the most important of the features in the Classroom Management software for the teacher as real time monitoring of where the students are lets them know when to move on or when a student needs help.

 This feature allows you to essentially turn off a students device screen to bring their attention back to what is being taught in the class.
 You can do this selectively to students or to the whole class.

 This allows teachers to push a website out to all student devices which allows them to then follow along with the teacher.
 This solves the inevitable question of “What was that site again?” that you always get at the end of a presentation.